 The SCS is the agency responsible for administering contracts under Subcomponent 1a.
 The SCS and the PIU, as the financing party, will together manage the contract and supervise the implementation of works in accordance with the contract terms.
+It is recommended that Qishloq Engineers are also included in the contracts in order to be institutionalized and be able to implement their duties as included in the ToR for Facilitation of RIDP Process.
 All payments under the contract should be made against actual results.
 A cost-of-materials payment, for example, should be made only after 100 percent of the materials in question have been received and found compliant with technical specifications; a consulting-services payment should be made only after reports specified in the contract have been received; a payment for works completed should be made only after confirmation in the form of a Statement of Accomplished Works by authorized persons.

-If any ongoing contract requires modifications or amendments, the SCS introduces such modifications based on valid justifications and with prior approval of the PIU.
+If any ongoing contract requires modifications or amendments, the SCS introduces such modifications based on valid justifications and with prior approval of the JPIU.